 Allergic reaction is also possible and may require medical attention.

 Waismann Method Offers Opiate-Free Solution to Oxymorphone Addiction

 The withdrawal phase is accelerated and occurs while patients are under deep sedation.
 They awake opiate-free and are unaware of the accelerated withdrawal that occurred while they were under.
 They are closely monitored for a few days and are given a prescription for a daily dose of the opioid antagonist Naltrexone for up to a year.
-We also have an optional aftercare program at our Domus Retreat transitional living facility.
+We also include a few days of continuous care at our exclusive recovery facility Domus Retreat.